Mid Mountains Legal Blog

 Situations in which a deceased person’s Will may have to be changed to suit the circumstances of the beneficiaries include:

-- if the Will is old and so doesn’t take into account births and deaths that have occurred since it was made; and
+• if the Will is old and so doesn’t take into account births and deaths that have occurred since it was made;

-- if the person entitled to inherit most of the assets wants to pass their share on to other beneficiaries in the will (e.g. give their share to their children).
+• if the person entitled to inherit most of the assets wants to pass their share on to other beneficiaries in the Will; or

 If the deceased’s adult children with their own families would benefit from a share of the estate, a DFA could ensure that all of the deceased’s immediate family are left something.

-If an “eligible person” (a spouse, a child, a former spouse or a dependent) is aggrieved that they have received nothing or not enough from a deceased estate, they may be able to challenge the distribution in Court (a ‘family provision’ claim).
-If mediation does not resolve a family provision claim, it may have to be heard by the Court.
+If an “eligible person” (a spouse, a child, a former spouse or a dependent) is aggrieved that they have received nothing or insufficient from a deceased estate, they may be able to challenge the distribution in court.
+If mediation does not resolve a family provision claim, it may have to be heard by the court.
 This can take years to resolve, parties to the application can become estranged from each other, and it can be very expensive.

 Court proceedings can be avoided by completing a DFA.
 It allows the aggrieved person to come together with the other beneficiaries and design a new plan for the distribution of the assets which is acceptable to all parties.